abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 }
 ```

 First try returns a parsing failure because we didn't provide the `id` field.
 Second try is a validation failure because the name was empty.
-Third try is a success which we check by doing a `GET` request next.
+Third try is a success which we confirm by doing a `GET` request next.

 ### Updating a User

-We want to allow a user's name to be updated through the API, but not the user's id.
+We want to allow a user's name to be updated through the API, but not the user's ID.
 So we add a new type to `src/SimpleService/Types.purs` to represent a possible change in user's name:

 ```haskell
 -- previous code